CALeDNA/eDNA_Explorer/README.md

-# ecoDASH
+# eDNAExplorer
-Code repository for the ecoDASH project
+Code repository for the eDNAExplorer